Program: M.A., Psychology

 In addition to University admission requirements, the Psychology department requires:

-- Submission of a Psychology Department Graduate Program Application (available from the Psychology Graduate Office or the Psychology department website) to the Psychology Graduate Office by the above deadline.
+- Submission of a Psychology Department Graduate Program Application (available from the Psychology Graduate Office or Psychology department website) to the Psychology Graduate Office by the above deadline.

 - Letters of recommendation.